 Most recently I have been studying Tanzanian-led efforts to design digital technologies that respond to the unevenness of infrastructures of medical expertise in the country.
-This current research is based at the Institute of Health and Society, and is part of the European Research Council (Starting Grant) project "Universal Health Coverage and the Public Good in Africa", led by Ruth Prince.
-This research explores the recent and rapid digitalisation and datafication of the health sector in Africa and the anticipated role of digital technologies in supporting the attainment of Universal Health Coverage agenda.
-This digital proliferation in health is part of a wider phenomenon in which the region has become a magnet for new, so-called “leapfrogging” techno-progressivist/utopian imaginaries embodied in a whole host of technologies from smartphones and tablets to distributed solar through to artificial intelligence.
-The research examines how hopes and valuations around different sorts of digital health technologies and data and its futures are played out in diverse spaces, from health clinics to hackathons.
-It situates these within a longer postcolonial, history of donor-funded development and global health in the East African region.
+This current research is based at the Institute of Health and Society, and is part of the European Research Council project "Universal Health Coverage and the Public Good in Africa" led by Dr. Ruth Prince.
+The research is situated within both the increasing digitalisation and datafication of the health sector in Africa and the anticipated role of digital technologies in supporting the attainment of Universal Health Coverage.
+I am examining how hopes and valuations around different sorts of digital health technologies, data and expertise play out in diverse spaces, from health clinics to hackathons.
+I explore these through an appreciation of a longer postcolonial, history of donor-funded, and more recently financialised, development and global health interventions in Africa.

 I studied at the University of Oxford and Durham University, before receiving my PhD in social anthropology from the University of Cambridge.
 Prior to my current position at the University of Oslo, I was a research fellow at the University of Edinburgh, and before that lectured in social anthropology at the University of Cambridge.